-In September 2018 Micro Rainbow International opened the fifth safe home for LGBTI asylum seekers in the UK.
+In September 2018 Micro Rainbow opened the fifth safe home for LGBTI asylum seekers in the UK.
 This follows a successful pilot launched in October 2017.
-MRI now operates three safe homes in the London area and two in Birmingham and the West Midlands.
+Micro Rainbow now operates three safe homes in the London area and two in Birmingham and the West Midlands.
 In total we can provide up to 7,300 bed-nights a year.

 Why is safe housing important?

 LGBTI asylum seekers and refugees are victims of persecution and violence because of their sexual or gender identity or intersex status.
 They come from countries such as Algeria, Bangladesh, Nigeria, Pakistan, Uganda and Zimbabwe where homo/trans sexuality is criminalised.
 They have been subjected to harassment, imprisonment, forced marriage, rape, trafficking, gender-based and sexuality-based violence, and domestic violence.